This Scotland road trip article is a guest post by Ela & Bea.

 In fact, if you don’t feel surprised by something at least once a day then I am prone to think that you took a wrong flight and ended up in a totally different country.

-OK, so let me take you for a road trip thru some of the most stunning locations, landscapes and nature, as well as welcoming towns and villages.
+OK, so let me take you for a road trip through some of the most stunning locations, landscapes, and nature, as well as welcoming towns and villages.
 Prepare yourself for a unique experience of Scottish culture as well as myths and legends.

 Enjoy the Scotland itinerary and remember to share your experience with us, once you’re back!

 Start Your Scottish Adventure From Edinburgh / Glasgow, Discover Stirlingshire and the Best of Loch Lomond and the Trossachs National Park

 I’m guessing that having arrived in Scotland (most likely to Edinburgh or Glasgow airport) and going through passport control you were already surprised.
 Despite arriving to a part of the United Kingdom, Scots welcomed you in a very weird sounding language, which only remotely reminds you of English.